MagnetoOptical/organize/README.md

 TODO: Need to address how to get the data off the device.
 Perhaps a rotating disk in a protective case will suffice.
 Should have a copy of TrueNAS config and a script to automatically restore configs and data to a (new?)
 TrueNAS device in aftermath of a disaster.
 Needs investigation.

 #### Remote Storage
-A cloud copy of your data is essential for ensure desaster recovery.
+A cloud copy of your data is essential to ensure disaster recovery in the event that the original infrastructure is unsuable.
 For this, it's important to make sure the correct data is being backed up.
 In general, if you value it enough to put it on a dedicated local appliance, it should be remote as well.
 I'll go with that for now.

 - Problem: I need to get data here, elsewhere for safe keeping
 Requirements: